 House Bill 720 – Designate a portion of State Route 40 in Eastern Clark County the Sheriff Deputy Matthew Yates Memorial Highway.
 Successfully amended into HB578. - (Effective Date 4/5/23)

-There are numerous other bills Koehler co-sponsored that others carried that also became law, but these are the ones he successfully carried and passed.
+There are numerous other bills Koehler co-sponsored that others carried that also became law (including the Heartbeat Bill and Constitutional Carry, but these are the ones he successfully carried and passed.